Niklas Luhmann: Systems theory

 Finally, the systems' autopoietic closure is another fundamental difference from Parsons' concept.
 Each system works strictly according to its very own code and can observe other systems only by applying its code to their operations.
 For example, the code of the economy involves the application of the distinction between payment and non-payment.
 Other system operations appear within the economic field of references only insofar as this economic code can be applied to them.
 Hence, a political decision becomes an economic operation when it is observed as a government spending money or not.
 Likewise, a legal judgement may also be an economic operation when settlement of a contractual dispute obliges one party to pay for the goods or services they had acquired.
 The codes of the economy, politics and law operate autonomously, but their "interpenetration" is evident when observing "events" which simultaneously involve the participation of more than one system.

 One seemingly peculiar, but, within the overall framework, strictly logical, axiom of Luhmann's theory is the human being's position outside the strict boundaries of any social system, as initially developed by Parsons.
 Consisting of, but not being solely constituted by, "communicative actions" (a reference to Jürgen Habermas), any social system requires human consciousnesses (personal or psychical systems) as an obviously necessary, but nevertheless environmental resource.
 In Luhmann's terms, human beings are neither part of society nor of any specific system, just as they are not part of a conversation.
 People make conversation possible.
 Luhmann himself once said concisely that he was "not interested in people".
 That is not to say that people were not a matter for Luhmann, but rather alluding to the scope of the theory where, the communicative behavior of people is constituted (but not defined) by the dynamics of the social system, and society is constituted (but not defined) by the communicative behavior of people: society is people's environment, and people are society's environment.

 Thus, sociology can explain how persons can change society; the influence of the environment (the people) on a given social system (a society), the so-called "structural coupling" of "partially interpenetrating systems".

 In fact Luhmann himself replied to the relevant criticism by stating that, "In fact the theory of autopoietic systems could bear the title Taking Individuals Seriously, certainly more seriously than our humanistic tradition" (Niklas Luhmann, Operational Closure and Structural Coupling: The Differentiation of the Legal System, Cardozo Law Review, vol. 13: 1422).

 Luhmann was devoted to the ideal of non-normative science introduced to sociology in the early 20th century by Max Weber and later re-defined and defended against its critics by Karl Popper.
 However, in an academic environment that never strictly separated descriptive and normative theories of society, Luhmann's sociology has widely attracted criticism from various intellectuals, including Jürgen Habermas.

+Theory of society

+The overall goal of Luhmann was to write a theory of society.
+He published it in 1997 with the title "The society of society" ("Die Gesellschaft der Gesellschaft").